muuki88/sbt-graphql/README.md

   .loadSchema()
 ```

-The introspection query doesn't support headers at this moment, but will be added
-soon.

 ## Schema comparison

 Sangria provides an API for comparing two Schemas.
 A change can be breaking or not.
-The `graphqlValidateSchema` tasks compares two given schemas defined in the `graphqlSchemas` setting.
+The `graphqlValidateSchema` task compares two given schemas defined in the `graphqlSchemas` setting.

 ```bash
 graphqlValidateSchema <old schema> <new schema>